Enlargement of the eurozone: Iceland

 During the 2008–2011 Icelandic financial crisis, instability in the króna led to discussion in Iceland about adopting the euro.
 However, Jürgen Stark, a Member of the executive board of the European Central Bank, has stated that "Iceland would not be able to adopt the EU currency without first becoming a member of the EU".
 Iceland subsequently applied for EU membership.
 As of the ECB's May 2012 convergence report, Iceland did not meet any of the convergence criteria.
 One year later, the country had achieved compliance with the deficit criteria and had begun to decrease its debt-to-GDP ratio, but still suffered from elevated HICP inflation and long-term governmental interest rates.
 On 13 September 2013, a newly elected government dissolved the accession negotiation team and thus suspended Iceland's application to join the European Union until a referendum can be held on whether or not the accession negotiations should resume; if negotiations do resume, after they are completed the public will then have the opportunity in a second referendum to vote on "whether or not Iceland shall join the EU on the negotiated terms".

 United Kingdom

 Before Brexit, the potential adoption of the euro was part of public discourse in the UK.
-Ultimately, the country did not seek to adopt the currency, and following Brexit, the topic is no longer part of public discourse.
+The country secured an opt-out from being required to switch its currency to the euro, and never sought to adopt the currency.
+Following Brexit, the topic is no longer part of public discourse.

+The British Overseas Territories Akrotiri and Dhekelia, located on the island of Cyprus, are the only territories under British sovereignty to officially use the Euro.

 While not an official currency in Gibraltar, most retail outlets there do accept the euro.